Omnigraph

 Schema

-A .pg file defines your graph's structure — the node types, edge types, interfaces, and constraints that the query engine enforces.
+A .pg file defines your graph's structure.
+The node types, edge types, interfaces, and constraints that the query engine enforces.

-Every Omnigraph repository starts with a schema.
+Every Omnigraph graph starts with a schema.
 The schema is a single .pg file that declares what kinds of entities and relationships exist in your graph, what properties they carry, and what rules apply to the data.

 What a .pg file looks like